-Since I began my undergraduate degree back in 2011, I’ve been fascinated by the classroom and the diversity of ways we can fill that space with learning.
-Unlike many who find the Scholarship of Teaching and Learning (SoTL) along the way of other disciplines, SoTL’s truly my home.
+From my first undergraduate seminar at Bryn Mawr College in 2011, I’ve been fascinated by the possibilities of the classroom.
+Unlike many academics who find the Scholarship of Teaching and Learning (SoTL) by way of other disciplines, SoTL’s truly my home.

-I’m most interested in SoTL that forefronts student experiences and voices, that supports inclusive and equitable teaching practices, and as much as possible, is done in partnership among students, faculty, and staff.
+I am most interested in SoTL that forefronts student experiences and voices, supports inclusive and equitable teaching practices, and as much as possible, is created in partnership among students, faculty, and staff.
 See some examples of my work below, and check out this tag for more informal writing here on my blog.

 Cook-Sather, A., Abbot, S., & Felten, P. (2019).
 “Legitimating Reflective Writing in SoTL: ‘Dysfunctional Illusions of Rigor’ Revisited.”
 Teaching and Learning Inquiry.
 7(2).